verrazzano/verrazzano/examples/bobs-books/README.md

 1. Wait for all of the pods in the Bob's Books example application to be ready.
    You may need to repeat this command several times before it is successful.
-   The WebLogic server and Coherence pods can take some time to be created and `Ready`.
+   The WebLogic Server and Coherence pods can take some time to be created and `Ready`.
    ```
    $ kubectl wait --for=condition=Ready pods --all -n bobs-books --timeout=600s
    ```

-1. Get the `EXTERNAL_IP` address of the istio-ingressgateway service.
+1. Get the `EXTERNAL_IP` address of the `istio-ingressgateway` service.
     ```
     $ kubectl get service -n "istio-system" "istio-ingressgateway" -o jsonpath={.status.loadBalancer.ingress[0].ip}